 6 points for good body posture while meditating:

-1. The seat; sit flat, the pelvis should not be tilted either forwards or backwards nor to the right/left.
+1. The seat; sit flat, the pelvis should not be tilted either forwards or backward nor to the right/left.

 2. Legs; sit comfortably with your legs crossed in front of you, or in a chair with your feet flat on the floor.

-If you are sitting cross legged for the first time, sit on pillow that allow you hips to be higher up than your knees, sitting on a chair, try to move a bit towards the front of the seat, so your back isn't supported.
+If you are sitting cross-legged for the first time, sit on a pillow that allows your hips to be higher up than your knees, sitting on a chair, try to move a bit towards the front of the seat, so your back isn't supported.

 4. Hands; try to keep your hands open in a receiving gesture, e.g. with the palms resting on the thighs or with the palms facing up with the thumb and forefinger touching each other.

-5. Eyes; can be kept open, so that you are alert and relaxed at the same time, you can turn your gaze slightly downwards and place it approximately 1-1.5 meters in front of you.
+5. Eyes; No need to close your eyes, if you don't feel like it, it might be a bit much the first couple of times.
+So you can keep your eyes open so that you are alert and relaxed at the same time, you can turn your gaze slightly downwards and place it approximately 1-1.5 meters in front of you.
 Find a point on the floor and let the gaze focus softly on it.

 6. Mouth; keep it slightly open so the jaw relaxes and the air can move freely, the tip of the tongue rests softly against the palate.